Half-Day City & Table Mountain Tour

 • Diamond Sparkling Tour

-• Table Table Mountain Cable Car Return Ticket
+• Table Mountain Cable Car is included (weather permitting)

 Book Now